jmfayard/code_of_conduct_dont_be_an_idiot/README.md

 # Code of Conduct

-Before you post or commit, ask yourself "Would an idiot do that?"
+Whenever you are about to post or commit, ask yourself "Would an idiot do that?"

 And if the answer is "yes", do not do that thing.